John U. Bacon

-John U. Bacon is an American journalist and author of books on sports and business as well as a sports commentator on TV and radio.
+John U. Bacon is an American sports journalist and author.

-Background
+Education

-After graduating from Huron High School, Bacon earned a bachelor's degree in History and a master's degree in Education from the University of Michigan.
-His first journalism job was as a lifestyle reporter for The Ann Arbor News in Ann Arbor, Michigan.
+After graduating from Huron High School, Bacon earned a bachelor's degree in history and a master's degree in education from the University of Michigan.

+Career

+Bacon's first journalism job was as a lifestyle and sports reporter for The Ann Arbor News.
 In 1995, Bacon became a sports feature writer for The Detroit News.
-During this period, he wrote articles on baseball player Jackie Robinson, the sport of bullfighting, and high school basketball at a Potawatomi Native American reservation in Michigan.

-In 1998, Bacon traveled to Nagano, Japan to cover the 1998 Winter Olympics for The Detroit News.
+In 1998, Bacon traveled to Nagano, Japan, to cover the 1998 Winter Olympics for The Detroit News.
 After the Olympics, Bacon left The Detroit News to become a freelance writer.
-He has written articles for The New York Times, Time, and ESPN The Magazine.
+He has written articles for The New York Times, Time, The Wall Street Journal, and ESPN The Magazine.

 In 2000, Bacon started his radio career with a sports show on WAAM in Ann Arbor.
-In 2002, he started a radio show, Off the Field, on WTKA in Ann Arbor.
+In 2002, he started a radio show, Off the Field, on WTKA.
 In 2007, Bacon began providing weekly sports commentary on Michigan public television stations.

 In 2005, Bacon was awarded a Knight-Wallace Fellowship for journalism from the University of Michigan.